INSIGHT-Bird flu spreads to new countries, threatens non-stop "war" on poultry

 EXPLAINER-Bird flu: what are the risks to people and animals?

 (Reporting by Tom Polansek in Chicago.
-Additional reporting by Yuka Obayashi in Tokyo, Sybille de La Hamaide in Paris, Ana Mano in Sao Paulo and Alexandra Valencia in Quito; editing by Caroline Stauffer and Claudia Parsons)
+Additional reporting by Yuka Obayashi in Tokyo, Sybille de La Hamaide in Paris, Ana Mano in Sao Paulo, Alexandra Valencia in Quito, Maximilian Heath in Buenos Aires and Victor Borges in Brasília; editing by Caroline Stauffer and Claudia Parsons)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))